Existence in Multidimensional Screening with General Nonlinear Preferences: Model

+In this subsection, we introduce some tools from convex analysis and the notion of $G$-convexity (c.f. \cite{Trudinger14,Balder77,Singer97}), which is a generalization of ordinary convexity.
+Several results in this subsection echo those from Section 3 of McCann-Zhang \cite{McCannZhang17} but extend to unbounded domains.

-This paper makes the followings assumptions. {We use $C^0(X)$ to denote the space of all continuous functions on $X$, and use $C^1(X)$ to denote the space of all differentiable functions on $X$ whose derivative is continuous.}
+The following assumptions are made to the agents' direct utility $G$.
+We use $C^0(X)$ to denote the space of all continuous functions on $X$ and use $C^1(X)$ to denote the space of all differentiable functions on $X$ whose derivatives are continuous.